DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ------

 ## Future Features
-* Fully Flexible Editing of Bookings without the constraint of a mandatort *Principal Pax*.
+* Fully Flexible Editing of Bookings without the constraint of a mandatory *Principal Pax*.
 That is,
 * * Be able to add new passengers to an existing booking
 * * Delete any passenger from a booking
 * * Be able to *change* passenger type e.g. *Adult to Child, Child to Infant, Child to Adult* and vice versa
 * Search for a booking by the name of any passenger who is part of the booking
+* Give the user the option to change their password

 ### Limitations